-Easy to make low carb gluten free pumpkin bars with chocolate chips that have no sugar added.
-They're so good even the kids love them.
+Easy to make gluten-free keto pumpkin bars with chocolate chips that have no sugar added.
+They're so good, even the kids love them!

-As I was looking to use up some canned puree leftover after making pumpkin truffles, I stumbled upon a recipe for chocolate chip squares.
-Although I was searching for a pumpkin cake recipe, the bar recipe caught my eye so I decided to try and make a low carb version.
+Although I was searching for a pumpkin cake recipe, the bar recipe caught my eye, so I decided to try and make a low carb version.

 The results on the first batch came out so well that I didn't bother testing with a different flour ratio.
 I could have made other changes to use all coconut flour or even tried using just almond flour without any other changes.